ChrisDuffley/stationPlaylist/readme.md

 ## Version 20.09

 * Various column navigation commands will behave like NVDA's own table navigation commands.
-Besides simplifying these commands, it brings benefits for low vision users and other benefits.
+Besides simplifying these commands, it brings benefits such as ease of use by low vision users.
 * Vertical column navigation (Control+Alt+up/down arrow) commands are now availible for Creator, playlist editor, Remote VT, and Track Tool.
+* Track columns viewer command (Control+NVDA+hyphen) is now availible in Creator's Playlist Editor and Remote VT.
+* Track columns viewer command will respect column order displayed on screen.
 * In SAM encoders, improved NVDA's responsivness when pressing Control+F9 or Control+F10 to connect or disconnect all encoders, respectively.
 This may result in increased verbosity when announcing the selected encoder information.
 * In SPL and AltaCast encoders, pressing F9 will now connect the selected encoder.